-The 2021 AgriStability Enrolment Deadline was extended from April 30 to June 30, 2021 and certain provinces have provided a further extension by opening up the program for Late Participation.
+The 2021 AgriStability Enrolment Deadline has been extended from April 30 to June 30, 2021.
 Contact your local business advisor to enroll if you have either previously opted out of or never participated in the AgriStability program.

 Enrolment has been simplified for returning participants; now you have a choice to base your coverage on the past 3 years or a five-year Olympic Average reference margin - let us help you find the option that gives you the highest coverage